ROSHAN-basyal/SajhaNewsOnline/Readme.md

 ### Can’t log in as admin

-Re-run `supabase-schema.sql`, or reset the seeded admin password hash:
+Reset the admin password hash:

 ```sql
 UPDATE admin_users